Engaging Boys in the 20th-Century Epic

 Preliminary Lessons from Pippin

-Thus, we should actively look for ways to encourage our sons to take risks and serve before they turn eighteen, or graduate from college into the “real world.”
+Thus, we should actively look for ways to encourage our sons to take risks and serve before they leave our homes.
 We should encourage them to look for problems to solve and people to serve now and we should give them the time and place to do this.

 One could argue that the uselessness of the hobbits was a self-fulfilling prophecy.
 Gandalf was the only character who insisted on their involvement and even the hobbits often felt useless.
 Nonetheless, each hobbit seeks to serve in the situation he finds himself.
 Most of their actions can be seen as an echo of Frodo’s famous words in the Council of Elrond: “I will take the ring…though I do not know the way” (II, Ch.
 2).
 The kernel of Pippin’s contribution to the quest is found in this same optimism.
 Pippin isn’t sure how he can serve, but he keeps seeking ways to help and not distract.
 His impulsive offer puts him in a position to save the lives of Faramir and Beregond both.
 But let’s find our way back first to his service for Denethor.